10degrees/10degrees-base/README.md

 * Add Babel to polyfill JS support for older browsers
 * Add Bootstrap SCSS components via node, and compile
 * Fix multiple CSS and JS files in `/dist` when using `npm run watch`
+* Remove `gulpfile.js`; this is only currently needed to complile WordPress translation files from PHP
+* Create `.pot` file from both PHP and JS strings, see [https://www.bluehost.com/blog/developers-corner/javascript-translations-in-gutenberg-9931/](https://www.bluehost.com/blog/developers-corner/javascript-translations-in-gutenberg-9931/)]